Bastide de Monflanquin

 Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin Bastide de Monflanquin

-About 15 km north of the Lot valley, perched in the oval of a pech, the bastide of Monflanquin dominates a landscape of round hillsides streaked with orchards.
-This village, classified as one of the most beautiful in France, organizes its streets and carrerots in a checkerboard pattern, with half-timbered or stone facades decorated with flowers, buildings of character such as the house of the Black Prince, numerous pontets (covered passageways between two houses), a central square lined with arcades and the church of Saint-André.
+About 15 km north of the Lot Valley, perched on a hill and nestled within the oval shape of a ‘pech’, the fortified town of Monflanquin overlooks a landscape of rolling hills dotted with orchards.
+This village, ranked among the most beautiful in France, features streets and narrow lanes laid out in a grid pattern, boasting half-timbered or ornate stone façades, characterful buildings such as the Maison du Prince Noir, numerous pontets (covered walkways on the upper floor between two houses), a central square lined with arcades, and the Saint-André church.

-Monflanquin was founded in 1256 under the aegis of Alphonse de Poitiers, representative of the King of France.
-Like so many others, the bastide had a turbulent history, being fortified and then dismembered in 1632 by order of Richelieu.
-Above the Tourist Office, a museum of bastides presents the phenomenon of the creation of new towns in the Middle Ages.
+Monflanquin was founded in 1256 under the patronage of Alphonse de Poitiers, representative of the King of France.
+Like so many others, the bastide had a turbulent history, was fortified, then dismantled in 1632 on the orders of Richelieu.

 Labels

-Loveliest villages in France - Registered and listed sites - Floral towns and villages - Station Verte de Vacances
+Loveliest villages in France - Registered monuments and sites - Floral towns and villages - Station Verte de Vacances

 Services, equipments and comforts